zhenjiao/openlocTest/loc/zh-CN/articles/best-practices-retry-service-specific.md

 |----------------------|-----------------------------------------|-----------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | ConfigurationOptions | ConnectRetry<br /><br />ConnectTimeout<br /><br />SyncTimeout | 3<br /><br />Maximum 5000 ms plus SyncTimeout<br />1000 | The number of times to repeat connect attempts during the initial connection operation.<br />Timeout (ms) for connect operations.
 Not a delay between retry attempts.<br />Time (ms) to allow for synchronous operations. |

-> [AZURE。注意] SyncTimeout contributes to the end-to-end latency of an operation.
+> [AZURE.NOTE] SyncTimeout contributes to the end-to-end latency of an operation.
 However, in general, using synchronous operations is not recommended.
-For more information see [管道和多路复用器](http://github.com/StackExchange/StackExchange.Redis/blob/master/Docs/PipelinesMultiplexers.md).
+For more information see [Pipelines and Multiplexers](http://github.com/StackExchange/StackExchange.Redis/blob/master/Docs/PipelinesMultiplexers.md).

 ## Retry usage guidance